-This Beachy Home Makes Us Want to Move to Victoria
+This Beachy Home Makes Us Want to Upgrade Our Entire Home

 With a growing family of five, Hayley Pannekoecke and her husband James knew they were rapidly running out of space in their 1973 brick house on Australia's Victorian coast.
 With three children—Chloe, 10; Baye, 7; and Floyd, 6—and a dog, the home the family shared was no longer cutting it.
 But instead of packing up and moving, the creative couple went another route—a complete gut-renovation and addition to transform the original space into a four bedroom, three bathroom family home with three separate lounge areas and a huge loft space to accommodate visiting guests.